Skip to main content

 A: Alcohol Server Education Providers charge a fee for their classes.
 They are independent, private business owners and not state employees.
 The fees for the classes and the application are separate.
 The OLCC charges fees to process the application and administration of the program.

 Q: I don't have a credit/debit card.
-Can I pay with cash, or check?
+Can I pay with check?

-A: No. Through the web portal, the only methods of payment that will be accepted are credit or debit card (Visa or Mastercard).
+A: The only methods of payment that will be accepted in CAMP are credit/debit card or ACH.
 The system will accept a prepaid Visa or Mastercard credit card that can be purchased at most grocery/convenience stores.

 Q: Can someone else use their credit/debit card to pay my Alcohol Service Permit Fees for me?

 A: Yes.
-When you enter the payment section to pay by credit/debit card, uncheck the box next to “Payment Address is the same as Customer Information*."
-This will open up more spaces below the credit card information where you can enter in alternate name and address for the person's credit or debit card you are using.
+When you enter the payment section to pay by credit/debit card, check the “Use a different address” bubble.
+This will open up more spaces below the credit card information where you can enter in an alternate billing address for the person's credit or debit card you are using.

 Q: Can an employer pay the application fees for their students?

 A: Yes, an employer can pay Alcohol Service Permit application fees for their employees.
-However, in the Portal, there is no way to provide a bulk payment for more than one employee at one time.
+However, in CAMP, there is no way to provide a bulk payment for more than one employee at a time.
 Options available are to reimburse employees for payments, provide employees with a pre-paid debit card, or to use the employer's credit card at the time of purchase.

 Q: My service permit is about to expire.
 Am I required to take the class again?